top of page

 Stem: breaks easily, brown roots present around nodes

-Parrots Feather - Myriophyllum aquaticum ID Guide V4.gif
+Parrots Feather - Myriophyllum aquaticum, ID Guide

 Parrots Feather Emerging Leave